skillrepos/cursor/labs.md

 <br><br>

 10. Above the chat area, you should see text like **"3 Files"** indicating how many files were changed.
 You can expand that and see the proposed changes by clicking on the files.
 You can review each proposed change and select **"Undo"** or **"Keep"** on each, or you can just select **"Keep All"** in the area above chat to keep all proposed changes.
-Cursor 2.0's enhanced review interface makes it easier to examine and approve multi-file changes.

 ![Reviewing changes](./images/cursor18.png?raw=true "Reviewing changes")

-*Note: File review UI may look different in Cursor 2.0 - look for "Keep All" or similar approval buttons.*

 <br><br>